 \item[ii.]
-Li et al. \cite{radarBiGRU} delineated the superiority of Bidirectional Gated Recurrent Neural Network Unit (BiGRU) model on single-human independent-activity recognition compared to RNN, BiRNN and GRU model; though the authors used `wideband radar waveform' obtained from RADAR High Resolution Range Profile signal.
-Because the BiGRU deep learning algorithm accompanied by the Attention mechanism has recently gained considerable attraction for time-sequence data classification such as https traffic classification \cite{grutrend1}, eeg-based emotion classification \cite{grutrend2}, P300 EEG signal classification \cite{grutrend3} and because the model has certain strengths as mentioned in section-\ref{sec:methodology}, this experiment took the chance to investigate the potential of the Attention-BiGRU deep learning model for \textbf{`human-to-human'} \textbf{`mutual interaction'} classification in an indoor setting using \textbf{`Wi-Fi data'}.
+It should be noted that the Bidirectional Gated Recurrent Neural Network Unit (BiGRU) deep learning algorithm, when combined with the Self-Attention mechanism, has gained considerable attention for time-sequence data classification and such a combination has certain strengths as mentioned in section-\ref{sec:methodology}.
+Therefore, the proposed experiment sought to investigate the potential of the novel \textbf{Attention-BiGRU} deep learning model for \textbf{human-to-human mutual interaction} classification in an indoor setting using \textbf{Wi-Fi data}.

 \item[iii.]
-First, the investigation was conducted on a single subject-pair in order to develop a greater understanding of the influence of channel metrics diversity of the dataset features.
-Our proposed deep-learning model demonstrated a high performing mutual interaction recognition results on single human subject-pair.
+First, the investigation was conducted on a single subject pair to develop a greater understanding of the influence of channel metrics diversity of the dataset features.
+Our proposed deep-learning model demonstrated high-performing mutual interaction recognition results on a single human-subject pair.

 \item[iv.]
-The study was further conducted on ten subject pairs for validating the high performance under influence of variegated subject-pairs and clearly this also exhibited reasonable classification performance indicating that the model can be trained and applied for upto ten subject pairs.
+The study was further conducted on ten subject pairs for validating the high performance under influence of variegated subject pairs and clearly, this also exhibited reasonable classification performance indicating that the model can be trained and applied for upto ten subject pairs.

 \item[v.]
-But the cross-test experiment on new subject-pairs produced worse results which indicates that profiling of mutual interaction features from untrained subject-pairs protrudes more complicated channel metrics diversity.
+But the cross-test experiment on new subject pairs did not produce satisfactory results which indicates that profiling of mutual interaction features from untrained subject pairs protrudes more complicated channel metrics diversity.

 \item[vi.]
-Alongside the proposed solution, further discussion on such worse result in cross-test experiment pointed out the possible pitfalls and provided suggestions that need to be taken care of in further research.
+Alongside the proposed solution, further discussion on such an undesirable result during the cross-test experiment pointed out the possible pitfalls and provided suggestions that need to be taken care of in further research.

 \item[vii.]
-To develop an overall software framework and visually depict the classifications, the study eventually developed a graphical user interface (GUI) executable (not standalone) software designed using PyQt5 \cite{pyqt5} GUI app builder Python module. \end{itemize}
+To develop an overall software framework and visually depict the classifications, the study finally developed a graphical user interface (GUI) executable (not standalone) software designed using PyQt5 \cite{pyqt5} GUI app builder Python module. \end{itemize}